Understanding the Claims Process in Insurance Companies - Ditto

 A professional, modern illustration depicting the claims process in insurance companies A professional, modern illustration depicting the claims process in insurance companies

-Processing an insurance company claim involves understanding terms baked in legalese, which can be nearly impossible to understand, especially from the customer’s vantage point.
-Although several solutions have surfaced to make the process easier, like transcription services for the insurance industry, there is still a long way to go.
+Processing an insurance company claim involves understanding terms embedded in legalese, which can be nearly impossible to understand, especially from the customer’s perspective.
+Although several solutions have emerged to make the process easier, such as legal transcription and transcription services for the insurance industry, there is still a long way to go.

 In this article, you’ll learn how: